IanDaugherty/Capstone1/README.md

 ![GamesPlayed](/images/top10gamesplayed.png)

-The top most played games looks similar, but we can really see Dota 2’s dominance on the Steam market, with almost 1,000,000 hours.
+The top most played games looks similar, but we can really see Dota 2’s dominance on the Steam market, with almost 1,000,000 hours bewteen approximately 4800 users.

 ![GamesPlayed](/images/totaltime_pie.png)

-In fact, the combined playtime of the every game below the top 9 still does not equal that of Dota 2.
+In fact, the combined playtime of every game below the top 9 still does not equal that of Dota 2.

 ## A look at Dota 2 users

-A high percentage of the sample owning a free-to-play game may not be surprising, but it’s clearly a popular game otherwise.
+A high percentage of the sample owning a free-to-play game may not be surprising, but it’s clearly popular to play.
 That raises the question of why a store would give away a highly successful game.
 Let’s look at the metrics available for the two groups: Players who own Dota 2, and players who do not.
-The data has both a ‘play’ and a ‘purchase’ categories in order to distinguish between games the users owns, and those that they have played.

 ```
 dota_owners = steam[(steam['game'] == "Dota 2")]['userid'].unique()